Ghalbeyou/netconnect-io/SECURITY.md

 ## Bug Bounty Program

 As a token of our appreciation for the security research community, netConnect-io maintains a bug bounty program.
 If you discover a qualifying security vulnerability and report it responsibly, you may be eligible for a monetary reward.
-Please visit our website at https://netconnect-io.com/bug-bounty for more information on our bug bounty program.

 ## Exclusions